TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 # Ups and Downs

-I started exercises again after 48 hours.
-The tenderness and pain on any movement reduced day by day.
+I started exercises again a couple of days later.
+The tenderness and pain on movement reduced day by day.
 There was no real change in range of movement for a week, then I started seeing a steady improvement.
 I continued with one diazepam in the evening to help with sleep for a week.
 I didn't need it any more after that.

 Up to this point I had continued walking with my arm pressed against my side.
 I felt good enough to try walking with the arm placed normally, gently swinging as I walked.
 I managed 200m.